Right of residence for EU citizens' family who are EU citizens

 The right of residence of your family depends on you having right of residence by working, studying, being self-employed or living on your pension or other sufficient means for supporting your family.

-Swedes are normally not considered EU citizens in this context, but Swedes who have recently lived in another EU country can be included in the group of people to whom the rules for right of residence apply.
+Swedes are normally not considered EU citizens in this context, but Swedes who have recently lived in another EU country or in Switzerland can be included in the group of people to whom the rules for right of residence apply.

 To be registered in the Swedish population register and obtain a Swedish personal identity number, your family members need to contact the Swedish Tax Agency.

 A family member is

 - your partner (cohabiting partner, spouse or registered partner)

 - your or your partner's unmarried children under 21 years of age